bkapsalis/Test-README-Image-links/README.md

-# An Analysis of Kickstarter Campaigns
+# How to add pictures to README.md

 * Bullet point asterisk